Why is my fascia leaking

 Roofing

-The answer to 'why is my fascia leaking' is that the fascia board, which is the horizontal board that runs along the edge of the roof, has likely developed a crack, hole, or other damage that is allowing water to seep through.
-This can be caused by weathering, rot, or improper installation.
-Symptoms may include water stains, peeling paint, or visible damage to the fascia itself.
+The answer to 'why is my fascia leaking' is that the fascia board, which runs along the roof's edge, is likely damaged or improperly sealed, allowing water to penetrate.
+This can be caused by weathering, poor installation, or rotting wood.
+Symptoms may include visible water stains, mold growth, or peeling paint on the fascia.

 Step-by-Step Guide